Privacy Notice for members of the Board of Governors

 - other University publications.

-- Agendas and the confirmed minutes of the board of Governors, Finance and Employment Committee, and the Audit and Risk Committee are contained in the Publication Scheme for a period of 3 years.
+- Agendas and the confirmed minutes of the Board of Governors, Finance and Employment Committee, Academic Assurance Committe, and the Audit and Risk Committee are contained in the Publication Scheme for a period of 3 years.

 PLEASE NOTE that equality and diversity information is only published in the form of anonymised reports

-- Equality and Diversity data is also shared with the Nominations Committee of the Board to inform its review of the balance of Board memberships and with the Board in relevant reports
+- Equality and Diversity data is also shared with the Governance and Nominations Committee of the Board to inform its review of the balance of Board memberships and with the Board in relevant reports

 The University takes a robust approach to protecting the information it holds.
 This includes the installation and use of technical measures including firewalls and intrusion detection and prevention tools on the University network and segregation of different types of device; the use of tools on University computers to detect and remove malicious software and regular assessment of the technical security of University systems.
 University staff monitor systems and respond to suspicious activity.
 The University has Cyber Essentials certification.